As more people use the internet to understand their health issues, some also go online to buy prescription medicine.

 But many online pharmacies are unregistered, so buying from them is potentially unsafe.

-Medication, such as Viagra for erectile dysfunction, and the cholesterol-lowering medication Lipitor (Atorvastatin), are often sold cheaply online and without a GP prescription or the advice of a pharmacist.
+Medicine, such as Viagra for erectile dysfunction, and the cholesterol-lowering medication Lipitor (Atorvastatin), are often sold cheaply online and without a GP prescription or the advice of a pharmacist.

 Alternatively, some sites offer prescriber services, where you have an online consultation and a prescription is then sent to a pharmacy for dispensing.

 It can be difficult to distinguish between registered online pharmacies and other commercial websites.
-The General Pharmaceutical Council (GPhC) operates an internet pharmacy logo scheme to identify legitimate online pharmacies so you can be sure you're buying safe and genuine medications online.
+The General Pharmaceutical Council (GPhC) operates an internet pharmacy logo scheme to identify legitimate online pharmacies so you can be sure you're buying safe and genuine medicines online.

 These are some of the things to look out for: